samogden/CST334-assignments/labs/lab3-process_scheduling/README.md

 Suppose you have three jobs run A, then B, then C.
 What is the difference between average turnaround time and average response time for this schedule?

+## Solutions

+You can reference my solutions to this lab [here](https://docs.google.com/document/d/1jmmczQcVCLko6ZJR8EAMJW1zz5Ma32as/edit?usp=sharing&ouid=101263792352541733911&rtpof=true&sd=true).
+Please only check them after you are done, or to see how I'm approaching the problem (i.e. through logs of pictures)